mik-moo/Cryptocurrencies/README.md

 <figcaption align = "center"><b>Sample of Filtered Data</b></figcaption><img src="images/istrading_true.png" >

-The data was then further filtered to include only Coins that had a mined value of greater than zero so that there is a supply that is available for trade.
+The data was then further filtered to include only Coins that had a mined value of greater than zero so that there is a supply available for trade.

 <figcaption align = "center"><b>Coins with available supply</b></figcaption><img src="images/coins_mined.png" >